Surface-barrier transistor: Transistorized computers

 In late 1956, Ferranti Canada had built the world's first experimental transistorized computer mail-sorting system (Route Reference Computer).
 It was delivered to the Canadian Postal System in January 1957 and was capable of sorting 36,000 letters an hour.
 This experimental computerized mail-sorter used Philco SB-100 transistors.

 Philco's Transac models S-1000 scientific computer and S-2000 electronic data processing computer were the world's first commercially produced large-scale all-transistor computers, which were introduced in 1957 and used surface-barrier transistors.

 In June 1957, the Burroughs Corporation transistorized ground guidance computer (AN/GSQ-33) was built and installed at Cape Canaveral missile test range, for the United States Air Force's Atlas intercontinental ballistic missile defense system (ICBM).
 This system was designed by Burroughs engineer Issac Auerbach and used Philco's surface-barrier transistors.

 Univac TRANSTEC "test" transistorized computer with plug-in logic circuit board using Philco surface-barrier transistors.

-In 1956–57, the Remington Rand St. Paul Univac division of Sperry Rand Corporation designed and built a transistorized "test" computer for the United States Air Force, which was called "TRANSTEC".
-It was designed by Univac's St. Paul engineer Seymour Cray, and used Philco's surface-barrier transistors in its design.
-This was Univac's first computer designed with transistors and was used to test transistor logic circuits and also its speed and reliability, compared to magnetic amplifier (MAGSTEC) and vacuum tube circuit computers.
-After Univac had demonstrated the TRANSTEC computer to the United States Air Force, it was awarded a contract to build a transistorized ground guidance (Athena) ICBM defense computer.
+In 1956–57, the Remington Rand St. Paul Univac division of Sperry Rand Corporation designed and built a transistorized test computer for the United States Air Force's Titan 1 ICBM system.
+Called TRANSTEC, it was designed by Univac's St. Paul engineer Seymour Cray, and used Philco's surface-barrier transistors.
+This was Univac's first computer designed with transistors and was used to test both transistor logic circuits and its speed and reliability, compared to magnetic amplifier (MAGSTEC) and vacuum tube circuit computers.
+After Univac had demonstrated the TRANSTEC computer to the United States Air Force, it was awarded a contract to build a transistorized ground guidance Athena ICBM defense computer.

-In 1957, Univac built a transistorized ground guidance Athena computer, for the United States Air Force's Titan 1 intercontinental ballistic missile defense system (ICBM).
-It was designed by Univac's St. Paul engineer Seymour Cray, and used Philco's surface-barrier transistors.

 In March 1958, Univac built and delivered a transistorized 30-bit AN/USQ-17 computer, for the United States Navy Tactical Data System (NTDS).
 It was designed by Seymour Cray starting in January 1957, and used Philco's surface-barrier transistors.